One could summarize Cliff Starkey’s resplendent musical career in one sentence: It’s not where the egg cracks, it’s where the bird flies.

 The award honors Scott’s memory and his contribution to the jazz heritage in Berks County.
 Scott, a renowned saxophonist, opened two nightclubs in the Reading area and played with musicians such as Bing Crosby, Ray Charles and Bill Haley and the Comets.

-Starkey will be presented with the award during Boscov’s Berks Jazz Fest on Wednesday, April 5, prior to the NYPD Jazz Band and the Berks High School All-Star Jazz Band 7 p.m. concert at the DoubleTree by Hilton Reading.
+Starkey was presented with the award during Boscov’s Berks Jazz Fest on April 5, prior to the NYPD Jazz Band and the Berks High School All-Star Jazz Band concert at the DoubleTree by Hilton Reading.

 “It gives me a great sense of accomplishment,” Starkey said of the Frank Scott Award.
 “I have no words for it.
 I vaguely remembering playing with him.
 I may have sat in with him but I don’t remember doing a full gig.”